 The National Longitudinal Survey of Public Health Systems (NLSPHS) is the only national, longitudinal source of information on the implementation and impact of multi-sector population health activities of local public health systems and how they have evolved and changed over time.
 Specifically, the NLSPHS collects information on a set of twenty population health activities recommended by national guidelines and federal consensus panels for implementation in state and local practice settings in order to monitor, protect, and improve health outcomes at the population level:

 - The Future of Public Health (http://www.nap.edu/catalog/1091/the-future-of-public-health)

 - CDC's Planned Approach to Community Health as an Application of PRECEED and an Inspiration for PROCEED

-Data from the NLSPHS are used to monitor the percentage of the U.S. population that is served by a Comprehensive Public Health Delivery System.
-A Comprehensive Delivery System supports a broad scope of population health activities through a dense network of multi-organizational and multi-sector relationships.
+The NLSPHS results are used to monitor the percentage of the U.S. population that is served by a Comprehensive Population Health Delivery System.
+Communities are characterized as having a comprehensive population health system when they reflect a broad scope of population health activities supported through a densely connected network of multi-organizational and multi-sector relationships.
 This measure of access to public health is included in the Robert Wood Johnson Foundation’s set of core metrics for monitoring progress in the Culture of Health Action Framework.

 The choropleth maps shown above display transitions in the percentages of population served by a comprehensive public health system over time in each state.